doc4d/4d-web-studio/docs/overview.md

 ## What is 4D Web Studio?

 4D Web Studio is a new way of building business web applications, powered by 4D.
-Our vision is to provide developers a 100% web browser experience by allowing them to:
+Our vision is to provide developers a 100% web-browser-based experience by allowing them to:

 * design web forms visually by drag and dropping components on a canvas
 * preview pages instantly